innovationsforlearning/sass-essentials/README.md

 # Sass Essential Training
-This is the repository for my course, Sass Essential Training on Lynda.com.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage.
 Or you can simply add `/tree/BRANCH_NAME` to the URL to go to the branch you want to peek at.